Hayes, Hillingdon: Media

 Hayes FM (91.8 FM) is the town's community-focused, non-commercial local radio station.
-The station provides a platform for discussion of local matters, and besides playing popular music caters musically to a variety of tastes and genres, including indie and urban music.
-Since "Hayes, Middlesex" is famously present on the reverse of the Beatles' 1960s LPs (which were manufactured at the town's Old Vinyl Factory), it is appropriate that Hayes FM should boast Europe's longest running Beatles-themed radio show.
+The station provides a platform for discussion of local matters, and besides playing popular music caters musically to a variety of tastes and genres, including indie, country, and urban music.

-The Hillingdon & Uxbridge Times is a local newspaper, and formerly the Hayes and Harlington Gazette.
+The Hillingdon & Uxbridge Times website provides news for the London Borough of Hillingdon, including Hayes and Uxbridge.
+The website took over from former weekly freesheet tabloid newspaper the Hillingdon & Uxbridge Times, published by Newsquest.
+Paper publication ceased in 2008 as a result of costs issues.

+The MyLondon website provides news from across the capital, Hayes included.
+The former GetWestLondon website was subsumed into MyLondon in December 2018 by Reach plc.

+A digital archive of the defunct Hayes & Harlington Gazette offers free access to issues dating from 1986 to 1999.

+Education

+Primary and junior schools in Hayes include: Botwell House, Dr Triplett's, Minet, Pinkwell, William Byrd, Hayes Park, Hewens Primary, Grange Park, and Rosedale Primary; Cranford Park Academy, Lake Farm Park Academy, and Wood End Park Academy are part of the Park Federation Academy Trust.

+Secondary schools in Hayes include: Barnhill Community High School, Global Academy, Guru Nanak Sikh Academy, Harlington School, Hewens College (formerly Mellow Lane School), Parkside Studio College, and Rosedale College.

+Uxbridge College has a Hayes Campus, situated on the former Townfield School site, accessible from Coldharbour Lane.

 Sport

 Hayes & Yeading United F.C. formed on 18 May 2007, following a merger of the former Hayes F.C. and Yeading F.C.
-Hayes & Yeading F.C.'s home-ground is (from 2016) on Beaconsfield Road, Hayes.
+Hayes & Yeading F.C.'s home-ground is (since 2016) on Beaconsfield Road, Hayes.
 The former Hayes F.C. started out as Botwell Mission in 1909, taking the name Hayes F.C. in 1929.
 The team's home-ground was on Church Road, Hayes.
 The Church Road stadium continued in May 2007 as Hayes & Yeading's ground until 19 April 2011, when the team played at Church Road for the last time, beating Gateshead 3–1.
 The former Church Road ground was demolished in 2011, and is now the site of housing.
 The team played in the interim at Woking's Kingfield Stadium and Maidenhead's York Road.
 Persevering with initial setbacks, the team is rightly back in Hayes.
 The Church Road ground saw the start of the career of a number of players who went on to play at higher levels, among them Les Ferdinand, Cyrille Regis and Jason Roberts MBE.

 Hayes has a second Non-League football team, A.F.C.
 Hayes; they were known until 2007 as Brook House F.C.

 Hayes Cricket Club's records date back to 1797.
 The club joined the Middlesex Cricketers League in the 1970s, becoming three-time League champions in the 1980s.
 The club subsequently entered the Thames Valley Cricket League.
 Hayes Cricket Club's ground is situated behind the Beck Theatre and Botanical Gardens.